xuhdev/pipenv/README.md

 If you\'re on MacOS, you can install Pipenv easily with Homebrew:

     $ brew install pipenv

+Or, if you\'re using Debian Buster+:

+    $ sudo apt install pipenv

 Or, if you\'re using Fedora 28: